bukinoshita/holiday/README.md

 #### month
 Type: Number<br/>
-Required
+Optional

-month should be a number between 1-12
+month should be a number between 1-12.
+If month and day is not passed, it returns every holiday in the year.

 #### day
 Type: Number<br/>
-Required
+Optional

-day should be a number between 1-31
+day should be a number between 1-31.
+If day is not passed, it returns every holiday in the month.

 #### country
 Type: String<br/>